-- (1) Amounts reflect the annualized minimum, target and maximum payment levels, respectively, if an award payout is achieved under the 2021 AIP described under "Compensation Discussion and Analysis Annual Incentive Plan."
+- (1) Amounts reflect the annualized minimum, target and maximum payment levels, respectively, if an award payout is achieved under the 2022 AIP described under "Compensation Discussion and Analysis Annual Incentive Plan."
 These potential payments are based on achievement of specific performance metrics and are completely at risk. - The amount under Threshold shown is 0% of the Target amount, which is comprised of the Team Performance and IO components.
 Team Performance payouts begin at 50% of the Target amount if the Threshold payout level is met.
 If the Threshold payout level is not met, no award will be paid.
-Based on design, IO payout can range from 0% to 200% - (2) Amounts reflect the number of PSUs granted in 2021, which was determined using the closing price of Xylem stock on grant date.
-The first two lines represent the normal 2021 annual awards which vest in full at the end of the three-year restriction period following the grant March 1, 2021 ("Annual Grant Date") to the extent that they are earned based on pre-set ROIC and relative TSR performance goals and provided that the executive remains an employee as of the vesting date.
-The last line represents the special, one-time ESG PSU grant which had a grant date of March 1, 2021, and a vest date of March 1, 2026.
-For more details, see "Compensation Discussion and Analysis Elements of our Compensation Program." - (3) Amounts reflect the number of RSUs granted in 2021, which was determined using the closing price of Xylem stock on grant date.
-The 2021 annual awards vest in three equal installments on each of the first, second, and third anniversaries of the grant date provided that the executive remains an employee as of the vesting date. - (4) Amounts reflect the number of stock options granted in 2021, which was determined using the binomial lattice value on the grant date.
+Based on design, IO payout can range from 0% to 200%. - (2) Amounts reflect the number of PSUs granted in 2022, which was determined using the closing price of Xylem stock on the grant date.
+The lines represent the normal 2022 annual awards which vest in full at the end of the three-year restriction period following the grant March 1, 2022 ("Annual Grant Date") to the extent that they are earned based on pre-set relative TSR, ROIC, and Revenue performance goals and provided that the executive remains an employee as of the vesting date.
+For Ms. Capers, the PSU ESG line represents the special, one-time ESG PSU grant (similar to award provided to other NEOs in 2021) which had a grant date of March 1, 2022, and a vest date of March 1, 2026. - (3) Amounts reflect the number of RSUs granted in 2022, which was determined using the closing price of Xylem stock on the grant date.
+The 2022 annual awards vest in three equal installments on each of the first, second, and third anniversaries of the grant date provided that the executive remains an employee as of the vesting date.
+For Ms. Capers, the amount is inclusive of a \$200,000 sign-on award to offset forfeited equity award with the prior employer. - (4) Amounts reflect the number of stock options granted in 2022, which was determined using the binomial lattice value on the grant date.
 These awards vest in three equal installments on each of the first, second, and third anniversaries of the grant date provided that the executive remains an employee as of each vesting date.
-The options expire ten years after the grant date. - (5) The stock option exercise price equals the closing price of Xylem stock on the grant date. - (6) Amounts in this column represent the grant date fair value computed in accordance with FASB ASC Topic 718 for PSU, RSU and stock option awards granted to the NEOs in 2021.
+The options expire ten years after the grant date. - (5) The stock option exercise price equals the closing price of Xylem stock on the grant date. - (6) Amounts in this column represent the grant date fair value computed in accordance with FASB ASC Topic 718 for PSU, RSU and stock option awards granted to the NEOs in 2022